The Benefits of Lemon Water

-But, the truth is that there is little to no research on lemon water, which includes water with lemon slices or lemon juice squeezed into water.
-Rather, lemons and water separately have health benefits and, somewhere along the way, celebrities and social media influencers spread the idea that we'd be healthier if we started our day with a glass of warm lemon water.
+But, the truth is that there is little to no research that if you add lemon juice to water there are some great health benefits.
+Rather, lemons and water separately have health benefits and, somewhere along the way, celebrities and social media influencers spread the idea that we'd be healthier if we started our day with a glass of lemon water.

 Let's dive into the facts behind each claim.

 Steer clear of any claim that one food or drink can help you lose weight.
 No credible studies exist to date to support the notion that drinking lemon water aids weight loss.
 However, studies show that drinking water might help you lose weight.

 "Drinking water can aid in weight management by supporting hydration, boosting energy, and helping to regulate metabolism and digestion," says registered dietitian and weight-loss expert Joannah Konecny, RD.
 "However, adding lemon to the water doesn't make it superior for increasing the rate and efficiency of burning fat."

 In one study of overweight women who were dieting, drinking more than 1 liter of water per day was associated with weight loss compared to drinking less than 1 liter per day.
 In the same study, replacing sugar-sweetened beverages with water led to weight loss, decreased waist circumference and lower body fat percentage.
 Other studies have also found that replacing caloric beverages with water can lead to weight loss, but this is due to cutting calories in the diet rather than anything inherent in water.

 Water also fills you up without any calories, so drinking a glass before meals may reduce the amount of food you eat.
 But research is mixed on whether drinking water boosts metabolism or increases calorie burn.